Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Introduction

 \section{Introduction}

-This paper revisits a quintessential problem in online algorithms and mechanism design: how should a planner allocate a limited number of goods or resources to a set of agents arriving over time?
-Examples of this canonical problem range from selling seats in a concert hall to the multi-billion dollar online retail and sponsored-search auctions.
+This paper revisits a canonical problem in algorithm design: how should a planner allocate a limited number of goods or resources to a set of agents arriving over time?
+Examples of this problem range from selling seats in a concert hall to online retail and sponsored-search auctions.
 In many of these applications, it is often reasonable to assume that each agent has a private valuation drawn from a known distribution.
 Moreover, the allocation is often subject to combinatorial constraints such as matroids, matchings, or knapsacks.
-The goal of the planner is then to maximize social-welfare, i.e. the total value of served agents.\footnote{In a single-parameter Bayesian setting like in this paper, the problem of maximizing the revenue can also be reduced to the maximization of welfare with a simple transformation using (ironed) virtual values~\citep{myerson1981optimal}.} This allocation problem, termed as \emph{Bayesian online selection}, originated from the seminal work of \citeauthor{krengel1978semi} in the 70s, and has since been studied quite extensively (see \citealp{lucier2017economic}, for a comprehensive survey).
+The goal of the planner is to maximize social-welfare, i.e. the total value of served agents.\footnote{In a single-parameter Bayesian setting like in this paper, the problem of maximizing the revenue can also be reduced to the maximization of welfare with a simple transformation using (ironed) virtual values~\citep{myerson1981optimal}.} This problem, termed as \emph{Bayesian online selection}, originated from the seminal work of \cite{krengel1978semi} and has since been studied quite extensively in probability theory, operations research, and computer science (see \cite{lucier2017economic} for a comprehensive survey).